mohamedshameer1412/DeadLock/docs/One-Day-Report.md

 3. The full backward-pass workflow requires an actual execution trace.
 4. External-user evidence has not been established by the supplied output.
 5. Educational effectiveness requires user-based evidence.
-6. The 80% figure is an internal development estimate, not a judging score or independently verified completion percentage.
+6. The 80% figure is an internal development estimate, not a review score or independently verified completion percentage.

 The report should not claim that unverified components are fully operational until direct evidence is collected.